 OCL constraint enforcement is not required of the ISO datatype Java library

-Data Service (CQL) support is not required for the initial iteration, though it will be in the longer term solution and so should inform the technical direction in the short term.
+Data Service (CQL) support will be limited and experimental for the initial iteration.
+The notion of CQL is tightly coupled to the conceptual object representation of the data being queried, and is expected to come from a registry in the semantic infrastructure (currently caDSR).
+As integration with the semantic infrastructure is out of scope in the short term, and the nature of such registration is unknown, the short term CQL support will require assumptions be made about how such information be presented in the DomainModel, and in turn, interpreted during query processing.

 SDK will support one specific manner in which each datatype will be mapped to the database.
 In longer term, additional database structures for each datatype will be supported.
 (See Appendix A for more details)